Lavender Scare: Documentary

 The Lavender Scare, directed by Josh Howard and narrated by Glenn Close, is a documentary film that recounts the events of the Lavender Scare.
 David K. Johnson is part of the project, as the film is based on his book.
 To help with funding, Josh Howard created a Kickstarter that met its goal in donations.
 The film was completed, screened at more than 70 film festivals around the world, and opened at theaters in New York City and Los Angeles in 2019.
 PBS televised the film on June 18, 2019.

+In popular culture

+The 2016 opera Fellow Travelers, based on the 2007 novel by Thomas Mallon, is set in McCarthy-era Washington D.C. and centers on the love affair between two men working for the federal government during the Lavender Scare.

+The 2019 alternate history series For All Mankind features two NASA employees who pose as a couple to evade the Lavender Scare.